 (Required) A pointer operand and any pointer resulting from pointer arithmetic using that operand shall both address elements of the same array.
-This check warns when the address of an automatic variable is taken, and arithmetic is performed on it, as this behavior indicates that an invalid memory access attempt may occur.
-It handles local variables, parameters and globals, including structs.

 Buffer Copy without Checking Size of Input ('Classic Buffer Overflow')

 (Required) A pointer operand and any pointer resulting from pointer arithmetic using that operand shall both address elements of the same array.